What Is Radical Acceptance? Accepting Reality As It Is

 Tara Brach, a clinical psychologist, internationally known teacher, and author of "Radical Acceptance: Embracing Your Life With the Heart of a Buddha," encourages her clients to approach life with self-compassion for emotional healing and inner freedom.
 Tara Brach shines light on how acknowledging initial pain and accepting difficult emotions and situations can be a challenging process, but it can lead to a life with less suffering.
 By working to accept what feels wrong and acknowledging when you feel bad, you can cultivate healthy relationships and move forward more readily.

-• Pay attention - look at the situation critically.
+• Try to look at the situation critically.
 How much of the problem was beyond your control?
 Notice how your body reacts when you experience anxiety, and allow yourself to observe it without judgment.

-• Practice mindfulness or cognitive-behavioral therapy.
-Both techniques can help you discard any self-defeating or negative thoughts you may have.
+• Practice mindfulness and self-compassion.
+Both techniques can help you focus on the present moment, embrace reality as it is, and discard any self-defeating or negative thoughts you may have.
 When you feel upset or anxious over an event, self-defeating thoughts can work against radical acceptance and moving on.

 • Remember that radical acceptance doesn’t mean you can’t feel emotions or that things are right as they are.
 If you feel like crying or venting your frustrations, you may feel free to do so, but you might also realize that you’re unable to change what already is.

 • It may help you to find a therapist or treatment center that specializes in helping others with radical acceptance.
-An option could be to find teletherapy options that make it simple to learn everything you need to know at home or when it is most convenient for you.
+An option could be to find teletherapy options that make it simple to get compassionate support at home or when it is most convenient for you.

 This can function as the basis of radical acceptance; accepting yourself and your life can be a form of practicing non-attachment, and it may give you the freedom to live your life from moment to moment rather than perpetually scrambling to recreate a moment in time or forcing your life to fall into line with the plan you’d previously set forth.